Hostels and Budget Accommodation in North America

 North America covers a large area of land that is separated by only a small number of nations.
 These countries are diverse in their cultures, geography, and sights.
 In general, this region is a fairly expensive to visit, with Mexico being somewhat affordable, while the U.S. and Canada are generally expensive.
 However, some pockets of these countries can be less expensive than others.

-A variety of budget accommodation options are available in all of the countries in the region.
+A variety of budget accommodation options are available in all 3 countries.
 Hostels are a popular option with young backpackers and students, who are looking to save as much money as possible while experiencing as much as they can.
 Hostels usually offer social and fun environments at an affordable price, which appeals to backpackers and young independent travelers.
-In North America hostels are usually only found in the larger cities, while smaller cities and rural areas only offer hotels.
-If you're traveling as a couple and plan to stay in a private room, prices in hostels and budget hotels can be somewhat comparable.
-The main difference between these two options is that typically hostels offer kitchens and common areas where it's easy to socialize with other guests.
+In North America, hostels are usually only found in the larger cities, while smaller cities and rural areas only offer hotels and Airbnbs.
+If you're traveling as a couple and plan to stay in a private room, prices in hostels and budget hotels can be somewhat comparable, and Airbnbs can be a great option, too.
+The main difference between these options is that typically hostels offer kitchens and common areas where it's easy to socialize with other guests.
 Hostels are known for their social setting, so if you want a more quiet and private environment, then a budget hotel may be more your style, but if you're on a particularly tight budget, having access to a kitchen can significantly cut down on costs as you'll be able to cook many of your own meals.

 Budget hotels in the U.S. and Canada are very common, especially in rural areas along the highways and in small to medium sized cities.
 Look for chains such as Motel 6, Super 8, Econolodge, Best Western, and others if you're looking for the cheapest prices.
 These hotel chains tend to offer basic rooms with private bathrooms and no frills.
 Some offer a free breakfast, although this might vary by location.